Cats are masters at hiding illness. If you notice any of these subtle signs, make an appointment with your veterinarian.

 Changes in Activity

-A decrease or increase in activity can be a sign of a medical condition.
-It’s important to understand that cats don’t usually slow down just because they are getting older
+A decrease or increase in activity can indicate a medical condition.
+It’s important to understand that cats don’t usually slow down just because they are getting older.

 Changes in Sleeping Habits

-The key to differentiating abnormal lethargy from normal napping is knowing your cat’s sleeping patterns.
+Knowing your cat’s sleeping patterns is the key to differentiating abnormal lethargy from normal napping.
 If your cat is sleeping more than usual or has discomfort lying down and getting up, this may be a sign of underlying disease.

 Changes in Food and Water Consumption

-Contrary to popular belief , most cats are not “finicky” eaters.
-Look for changes , such as an increase or decrease in consumption and how the cat chews its food.
+Contrary to popular belief, most cats are not “finicky” eaters.
+Look for changes, such as increased or decreased consumption and how the cat chews its food.

 Unexplained Weight Loss or Gain